Calne: Arts and tourism

-Tourism is described in nearby places of interest below, with details of the surrounding historic and landscape attractions.
-Within the town the annual Calne Music & Arts Festival was established in 1975.
+The annual Calne Music & Arts Festival was established in 1975 and is run by a registered charity.
+It has only missed one festival year, in 2020.

-In 2014 the town entered the South West in Bloom area of the Britain in Bloom competition and won a Gold Award for the first time.
+In 2014, the town entered the South West in Bloom area of the Britain in Bloom competition and won a Gold Award for the first time.
 The award is judged on both the town council's floral displays and those of the community projects whose groups have entered in the 'It's Your Neighbourhood' category of the awards.

+Calne is home to approximately twenty pieces of public art, ranging from bronze and ceramics to murals and mixed-media structures.
+These pieces have been documented, mapped and made available as a Public Art Trail for residents and tourists alike.

 Landmarks

-Notable buildings in the town include St Mary's Church, an array of houses on The Green and Calne Town Hall.
-An inn in the centre of the town – now the Lansdowne Hotel – is a Grade II* listed building, dating in part from the 17th century and re-fronted in the 18th.
+Notable buildings in the town include St Mary's Church, Calne's only Grade I listed structure, an array of houses on The Green and Calne Town Hall.

+An inn in the centre of the town – now the Lansdowne Strand Hotel – is a Grade II* listed building, dating in part from the 17th century and re-fronted in the 18th.

 Of particular note is Calne Library which has won awards for its innovative design and was opened by the Queen in 2001.

 Since the demolition of the Harris pork factory and the completion of the first phase of redevelopment/regeneration in 2001, Calne has seen Cotswold stone, similar to local limestone, being used together with smart red brickwork, formerly reserved for fine historical buildings.